danielgindi/rollup-plugin-natives/README.md

         nativePlugin({
             // Where we want to physically put the extracted .node files
             copyTo: 'dist/libs',

             // Path to the same folder, relative to the output bundle js
             destDir: './libs',

             // Use `dlopen` instead of `require`/`import`.
             // This must be set to true if using a different file extension that '.node'
             dlopen: false,

             // Modify the final filename for specific modules
-            // Receives a full path to the original file, and returns a desired filename
+            // A function that receives a full path to the original file, and returns a desired filename
-            map: modulePath => 'filename.node',
+            map: (modulePath) => 'filename.node',

-            // Or you can return a desired file name and a specific destination to copy to
+            // Or a function that returns a desired file name and a specific destination to copy to
-            map: modulePath => { name: 'filename.node', copyTo: 'C:\\Dist\\libs\\filename.node' },
+            map: (modulePath) => { name: 'filename.node', copyTo: 'C:\\Dist\\libs\\filename.node' },
         })
     ]
 };